 Then I added scarves and necklaces.
 By the time I finished, most of my closet was organized this way and it felt brand new.
 It also exposed which pieces aren’t versatile or are stand-alones.

 Here are some more closet organization ideas to try:

 - Change the order in which you hang your clothes.
 Take what’s in the back of the closet and move it to the front.
 Forgotten clothes will now be visible.

 - If you have a walk-in closet that has shelves and hanging bars, switch it up so that everything is now hanging or folded in a different place.

 - Stop arranging by type.
-Arrange by outfit combinations which is what I did.
+Arrange by outfit combinations – which is what I did.

-All these ideas will give you a fresh look at what’s in your closet.
+No matter which technique you choose, all of these ideas will give you a fresh look at what’s in your closet.
 Give it a try, you will be surprised at how many new outfit combinations you can create.

-Like this post?
+Like this post on how to organize a closet?
 Share it on Pinterest!